biwano/vue-forms-mixin/README.md

 ### Overriding classes

-You surely have to do override this to use for instance some ui-kit or bootstrap classes:
+You surely have to override add your error and success classes to your inputs:
 * classSuccess: class to be appended to input if value is valid
 * classError: class to be appended to input if value is invalid